Man Utd squad to face PSG: No Anthony Martial, Jesse Lingard or Ander Herrera in travelling party for PSG Champions League clash | Goal.com

 United are almost back to their full compliment of defensive players, however, with the likes of Victor Lindelof, Eric Bailly, Marcos Rojo and Chris Smalling all included.

-Matteo Darmian and Phil Jones both haven't travelled though, with Under-23 full-back Brandon Williams another young player that's been given the opportunity to join the 20-man travelling squad.
+Matteo Darmian and Phil Jones both haven't travelled though, with Under-23s full-back Brandon Williams another young player that's been given the opportunity to join the 20-man squad.

+United will have their work cut out to pull off a comeback against the Ligue 1 champions, although Solskjaer is adamant that his side do still have a chance of going through.

+He told the club's official website: "We can't write games off, we've been fantastic away from home.
+We're not going to go out without giving a fight.

 Man Utd travelling squad in full